-So help yourselves to a platter of the requisite finger sandwiches, indulge in our beautifully presented home-made cakes, scones to sigh for and sweet pastry treats all served with a selection of fine loose leafed teas or your choice of coffee.
+So help yourself to a platter of the requisite finger sandwiches, indulge in our beautifully presented home-made cakes, scones to sigh for and sweet pastry treats all served with a selection of fine loose leafed teas or your choice of coffee.
 Or maybe you could splash out just that little bit and opt for a glass of fizz?

-And don’t worry too much about the calories – we ensure that the balance is there so that you really do enjoy light but satisfying refreshments that offer excellent value for money.
+Don’t worry too much about the calories – we ensure that the balance is there so that you really do enjoy light but satisfying refreshments that offer excellent value for money.

-Smoked salmon on brown
+smoked salmon on brown

-Egg and cress
+egg and cress on white

-Baked raisin and plain scones
+Freshly baked raisin and plain scones:

 clotted cream, strawberry preserve